aplteam/Tatin/docs/FirstStepsWithTatin.md

 That can be achieved with the `LoadPackage` user command.
 That loads the package into the workspace and leaves to trail in the file system if that can be avoided.

-In case the package has file dependencies, like DLLs, images, CSS files and what not, than those will be saved in a specific package-dependent directory within the temp directory of your operating system.
+In case the package has file dependencies, like DLLs, images, CSS files and what not, than those will be saved in a specific package-dependent directory within the temp directory of your operating system, so in such cases there is a footprint left in the file system.

 Let's load the `MarkAPL` package into the workspace: